Downloadable explanation of CBWW’s water bill (PDF 763kb)

-If we have to shut off water service it will not be restored until gross total of the water bill, the shut off notice fee of five ($5.00) dollars, the shut off fee of twenty ($20.00) dollars, the turn on fee of twenty ($20.00) dollars, any other fees charged to the account are paid.
+If we shut off the water service it will not be restored until the gross amount total of the water bill, the shut off notice fee of five ($5.00) dollars, the shut off fee of thirty ($30.00) dollars, and the turn on fee of thirty ($30.00) dollars, any other fees charged to the account are paid.

 The majority of our customers pay their bill promptly.
 The service charges and fees shown above reflect the cost of special handling required for those bills not promptly paid.
-If you should ever need to arrange for special payment for your bill please call our Credit Manager at 712-328-1006.
+If you should ever need to arrange for special payment for your bill please call our Customer Service at 712-328-1006.

 The Council Bluffs Water Works provides water to Regional Water.
 Customers requiring service in this area should call 712-343-2413.

 - Enclose postage, if receipt is desired by mail.

 - Protect you meter from frost and hot water damage; a charge will be made against your service for the actual cost of such repairs.
 If your meter should freeze, notify office at once.
 Do not attempt to thaw out your meter.
 You may completely ruin it and cause yourself the additional expense of a new meter.

 - Protect your property from damage by water.
 Keep the shut-offs at the head of the meter and that the curb accessible and in condition to be used in case of breakage water pipes.